Sylonin/ItemSwapper/Modrinth.md

 - Item wheel for block pallets
 - Item list for dynamic items like tools, food, potions, etc.
 - Fully customizable via resource packs
+- Compatible with vanilla servers(only the inventory switching feature, may trigger anti-cheat)

 ## Dependencies